memfault/interrupt/_drafts/advanced-gdb.md

 $11 = (struct k_thread *) 0x200022ac <eswifi_spi0+20>
 ```

-You can also use convenience variables to help you print pieces of data with an array of structs.
+You can also use convenience variables to help you print fields within an array of structs.

 ```
 (gdb) p &shell_wifi_commands